Astemes/astemes-mocking-exercise/docs/20_Exercise 1/Exercise 1.md

 - The code setting the IODIRA register would go well in a subVI with an appropriate name.
 This VI should be made private to the class.
 - The array of bytes fed to the I2C `Write.vi` contains some magic numbers.
 You could replace the first byte with something more readable, such as a ring or enum.
 - If you decide to create a ring representing the register address, it should be made into a private type definition of the class.
-- Avoid adding more than the first element to the ring for now.
+- Avoid adding more than the first one or two elements to the ring for now.
 We still do not know which registers we are going to address and by only adding the ones we need there is a minimal amount of code we need to change later if we change our minds.
-Also adding registers we are not yet supporting will make the API confusing as we would need to know about the implementation in order to know which registers we may call.
+- Also adding registers we are not yet using can make the code confusing.
+It turns out that IODIRA and IODIRB works analogously, but if we were uncertain we could add only IODIRA for now.
 - Once you have replaced the first `0x00` with something readable, you should be able to identify a chunk of code making a nice subVI.

 The last VI would actually encapsulate a core concept, which we will leverage moving forward.
-A suitable name for the VI would be `Write Registers.vi`, and ths should also be private to the class.
+A suitable name for the VI would be `Write Registers.vi`, and this should also be private to the class.
 It would look something like below.

 ![Write Registers.vi](./img/Refactoring1.png)